KirilStrezikozin/BakeMaster-Blender-Addon/docs/workflow/interface/panel/object_settings_table.rst

 * Single (Single tile - baking to a single image)
 * Tiles (UDIM tiles - baking to UDIMs)

-More information about UV Maps and UDIM tiles can be found in the Blender Manual.
+More information about UV Maps and UDIM tiles can be found in the `Blender Manual <https://docs.blender.org/manual/en/latest/modeling/meshes/uv/index.html>`__.

 Active UV Layer
 ---------------